 Van Gogh Could hit Derby Frame

 Seventh-placed Van Gogh couldn’t land a blow from off the pace in the Guineas but he did keep on under tender handling and is bred to flourish over further this year.
-He wouldn’t be an obvious Derby winner, having been beaten six times from eight runs already, but he was a Group 1 winner as a two-year-old and he’ll stay the trip so he’s got a fair bit going for him compared to his Guineas rivals.
+He wouldn’t be an obvious Derby winner, having been beaten six times from eight runs already, but he was a Group 1 winner as a 2-year-old and he’ll stay the trip so he’s got a fair bit going for him compared to his Guineas rivals.

 Van Gogh is a big horse that is probably still developing physically so I expect him to progress further this season, especially as he goes up in trip, and he would have to be a Derby player if getting his favoured easy conditions, although connections look sure to have better fancied runners come the day.